e-minguez/ose-tests/README-offline-images.md

 NOTE: In order to copy a file to a node, `oc debug node/<node> -- bash -c 'cat > host/tmp/myfile-remote' <(cat myfile)` worked in previous oc versions.
 Now it doesn't until [this PR](https://github.com/openshift/oc/pull/470) is merged, so as a temporary workaround in order to copy the required files to the nodes, scp as core user to the nodes is required.

 ### Download the images in a linux host with internet connectivity

+Depending on the tests you are about to execute, the `export IMAGES` command can be different (see [the list of images used by the tests](#List-of-images-used-by-the-tests)):

 ```bash
 export IMAGES=(